aspose-zip/Aspose.ZIP-API-References/english/java/com.aspose.zip/archiveformatinfo/_index.md

 Returns string representation of the instance of the [ArchiveFormatInfo](../../com.aspose.zip/archiveformatinfo) class.

 **Returns:**
-java.lang.String - string representation of this object.
+java.lang.String - string representation of this object